top of page

 04.jpg

-Beyond the inner hall were the pronaos and sanctuary.
-The pronaos was 4.40x2 metres.
-Its entrance wall was a single course of mudbrick divided by a doorway consisting of 2 piers and a step.
-The sanctuary had three niches and benches set against the back walls.
+Beyond the inner hall were the pronaos and the sanctuary.
+The pronaos measured 4.40x2 metres.
+Its entrance wall consisted of a single layer of mud brick divided by a doorway consisting of 2 pillars and a step.
+The sanctuary had three niches and benches against the back walls.

 05.jpg